rene78/BitcoinMythBusters/README.md

 **Answer**
 ```
-Bitcoin is a young, uncorrelated asset that has risen rapidly in value and will be in the price discovery phase for many years to come.
+Bitcoin is a young, uncorrelated asset that has risen rapidly in value and will be in its price discovery phase for many years to come.
 The volatility should decrease as it stores more value due to greater adoption and maturity.
 ```
 <details>